paul-rogers/druid-client/README.md

 See the [`pydruid` examples](https://github.com/druid-io/pydruid] for mor information.

 Most new applications now use SQL.
-To obtain the results of a SQL query agains the example Wikipedia table (datasource) in a "raw" form:
+To obtain the results of a SQL query against the example Wikipedia table (datasource) in a "raw" form:

 ```python
 sql = '''